abdulrahim2002/nle2/README.md

     if misclassified, add it to the training data to update the model.
 - We report the classifier's accuracy on a held-out test set every 100 iterations and analyze the performance trend over time.

+### EDA

+file: `eda.ipynb`

+- In this file, we perform exploratory data analysis (EDA) on the IMDB reviews dataset.
+- For each N-gram type, we compute frequency mappings, sort by frequency, and plot histograms of the frequency distributions on a log scale to visualize word/N-gram usage patterns.